 Would you like to become a citizen of the United States?
 You have to overcome several steps to reach your goal.
 The first and easiest way is to partner with the best immigration lawyer.
 At Wolf Sultan Vazquez P.C., we are highly experienced and can make becoming a United States citizen a reality.

-Wolf Sultan Vasquez is the law firm you can trust to have your citizenship and immigration services covered by a private company offering you the benefits of U.S. citizenship and to help the transition from lawful permanent residents or a green card holder to a U.S. citizen.
+Wolf Sultan Vasquez is the law firm you can trust to have your citizenship and immigration services covered by a private company offering you the benefits of U.S. citizenship and helping the transition from lawful permanent resident or a green card holder to a U.S. citizen.

 We are the highest-rated Tucson immigration lawyers.
 When you need an immigration lawyer, you need a dedicated law firm that only deals with immigration.
 Additionally, the law firm you choose should have years of experience in immigration law.

-At Wolf Sultan Vasquez P.C. we only offer immigration services.
-Whether you are looking to get permanent residence (green card), U.S. citizenship, or any non-immigrant or immigrant visas, we can help.
+At Wolf Sultan Vasquez P.C., we only offer immigration services.
+Whether you are looking to get permanent residence (green card), U.S. citizenship, or any non-immigrant or immigrant visa, we can help.','' ); } ?>